-When taken part time, the J.D. will take four to five years to complete, unless you choose to accelerate the time with a heavier course load.
+When taken part time, the J.D. will take four years to complete, unless you choose to accelerate the time with a heavier course load.
+When necessary, students may take five years to complete their J.D., but only after meeting with the Associate Dean.
 In no case may a student take longer than seven years.

 Yes, part-time students are considered for scholarship aid.
 Any scholarship awarded to you would cover a percentage of your tuition for the total credits needed (88 credits) so long as you continue to make progress toward your degree.

 You are eligible for federal loans for any semester in which you enroll for six or more credit hours (or three or more in a summer term).
 Please contact Chad Nosbusch for more information on financial aid.

 Students taking fewer than 12 credit hours in a semester are considered “part time.”
 In no circumstance may a student take fewer than 8 credit hours during either semester in their first year.
 Most part-time students will finish their J.D. in four years, though in rare cases some will complete the degree over the course of five years.
 Based on 88 total required credit hours, you should plan to average 22 credit hours per year if you intend to complete in four years.

 Possibly, though this would be difficult due to ABA requirements and the rules of other academic programs.
 If this is something you're interested in learning more about, please contact a member of our admissions staff.

 Yes.
 You have access to our full range of course offerings.